The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 - Party for the Planet – Surrey’s Earth Day celebrations outside Surrey City Hall (April 18th, 2020).

-- PNE Events – events held on the grounds of the PNE (except possibly for the Hastings Park Farmers Market as of the middle of March) have been cancelled or postponed.
+- PNE Events – events held on the grounds of the PNE (except maybe for the Hastings Park Farmers Market) have been cancelled or postponed.
 This includes Playland which now won’t be starting up until at least June (instead of in May as it does in normal years).

 - Point Grey Fiesta – a community festival in Point Grey with a parade and amusement rides (June 18th to 20th, 2020).